 How about phone, internet or television?

-Will there be medical services at the shelter?
+Are there medical services at the shelter?

 Are there showers or laundry facilities?